Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Introduction

-Here, we present the results of temperature-dependent single-crystal x-ray diffraction (SXRD) experiments on SrAl$_4$.
-We find that the CDW transition is accompanied by a reduction in symmetry from tetragonal to orthorhombic, entirely analogous to EuAl$_4$ \cite{ramakrishnan2022a}, albeit with larger amplitudes for the modulation in SrAl$_4$.
-The network of Al atoms governs the CDW in SrAl$_4$, which is similar to the situation of EuAl$_4$ \cite{ramakrishnan2022a}.
+Either model for EuAl$_4$ and SrAl$_4$ leads to qualitatively similar variations of interatomic distances along the incommensurate coordinate of the CDW in these compound.
+This confirms the earlier conclusion, that the network of Al atoms governs the CDW in SrAl$_4$ as well as in EuAl$_4$ \cite{ramakrishnan2022a}.
 This finding is supported by solid solution samples of isostructural SrAl$_{4-x}$Si$_x$ and SrAl$_{4-x}$Ge$_x$, since the CDW is suppressed by the disorder at the Al site, and induces superconductivity in the case of Si-doping \cite{zhang2013a,zevalkink2017a}.
 From SXRD and physical properties measurements, we confirm that below 100 K SrAl$_4$ undergoes a second phase transition that is characterized by a monoclinic lattice distortion, but across which the CDW modulation remains incommensurate.
 In this paper, we present the modulated crystal structure of SrAl$_4$, and we discuss the similarities and subtle differences in the CDWs of SrAl$_4$ and EuAl$_4$.
-Furthermore, we establish that the value of $c/a$ must be within the narrow range $2.51 < c/a < 2.54$, in order for the compound to undergo a phase transition.
+Furthermore, we establish that the value of $c/a$ must be within the narrow range $2.51 < c/a < 2.54$, in order for a compound of this family to undergo a phase transition.
 This allows us to predict whether new materials developed in this series could or could not undergo a CDW or structural transition.